Gambling and online casinos in Sierra Leone

 - Lumley Beach Club & Casino is a new entertainment space by the ocean.

-the total turnover of land gambling in Sierra Leone exceeds $100 million per year,
+According to the West Africa Gambling Report 2024, the total turnover of land gambling in Sierra Leone exceeds $100 million per year, and tax revenues are about $12 million.

 Online gambling

-after the amendments to the Gaming and Lotteries Act.
+Online gambling in the country has been officially allowed since 2019, after amendments to the Gaming and Lotteries Act.

-registered in Sierra Leone or cooperating with local companies.
+Licenses are issued to operators registered in Sierra Leone or cooperating with local companies.

 Popular platforms:- BetLion SL, Premier Bet, Bet9ja Sierra Leone - local brands;